RETURN HOME – TABLE OF CONTENTS

 - Be sure to review Facebook Best Practices.

-- Prepare the scholarship or grant recipient to tell their story at the celebration and give recipients a couple minutes to speak about the project being funded through your grant award at the celebration.
+- Prepare the scholarship or grant recipient to tell their story at the celebration.
+Ask them to speak for a few minutes about the project being funded through your grant or, if a scholarship recipient to share their plans for the future.

-- It is not entirely necessary to hand the recipient the actual award check at the celebration.
+- It is not necessary to hand the recipient the actual award check at the celebration.
 A symbolic envelope or certificate will do the trick!
-As appropriate, you may give receiving organizations a sign or giant check to display about the grant from your foundation.
+As appropriate, you may give receiving organizations a giant check or a sign to display at their office.

 - Recognize the donor(s) who make grants and scholarships possible and tell their story (with their permission) to inspire others to get involved.

-- Consider hosting an event at the location where a grant has been spent on a new project to show the community what your foundation funded.
-A media release after grant funds are utilized is also a good option.
+- Consider hosting an event at the location where a grant has been spent on a new project to show the community what your foundation previously funded.